 Note that unlike brands such as Chanel, Louis Vuitton does not include (and has not historically included) authenticity cards with its handbags.

-Louis Vuitton presents a host of usual options for the context of how the code is presented.
+For models predating the new microchips, Louis Vuitton presents a host of usual options for the context of how the code is presented.
 These tricks should help you to both locate, and partially authenticate your Louis Vuitton handbags.

 Finally, it be sure to check to see if the country indicated by the two letter factory code (listed below) in your date code matches the "made in" country stamped on the bag.
 If, for example, your date code includes the letters BC (signifying Italy), yet the bag is stamped "Made in France", it is a sign of a fake.